 What about the repatriation agreement between Bangladesh and Myanmar?

 The safety of the refugees - the majority of whom are Rohingya - should be the priority.
-Repatriation should therefore only take place when there are firm guarantees for the safety, rights and livelihoods of those who return.
+Repatriation should therefore only take place when there are firm guarantees for the safety, rights, and livelihoods of those who return.

-Currently there are still people fleeing Myanmar and arriving in Bangladesh, and no refugee who is still in fear of their life should be required to return.
+Currently, there are still people fleeing Myanmar and arriving in Bangladesh, and no refugee who is still in fear of their life should be required to return.
 Despite very difficult and cramped conditions in the camps in Bangladesh, many Rohingya refugees would still prefer to stay than risk their lives.
-Any repatriation must therefore be voluntary.
+Any repatriation must, therefore, be voluntary.

 The issue of safety must be addressed, as well as guarantees that families would be supported to rebuild their homes and lives.
-This requires further agreement on the refugees’ status in Myanmar, and assurances that there are clear mechanisms in place to help ensure safe returns and protection on their return.
+This requires further agreement on the refugees’ status in Myanmar and assurances that there are clear mechanisms in place to help ensure safe returns and protection on their return.

-What can I do to help?
+What can I do to support this vital emergency work?